webpack-contrib/copy-webpack-plugin/README.md

 ```

 #### `copyUnmodified`

+Copies files, regardless of modification when using watch or `webpack-dev-server`.
+All files are copied on first build, regardless of this option.

 > ℹ️ By default, we only copy **modified** files during a `webpack --watch` or `webpack-dev-server` build.
 Setting this option to `true` will copy all files.